peteroupc/URIUtility/docs/PeterO.URIUtility.md

 <b>Return Value:</b>

-The portion of the given string in which percent-encoding was decoded.
+The portion of the specified string in which percent-encoding was decoded.
 Returns null if  <i>str</i>
  is ull.

 <a id="RelativeResolve_string_string"></a>